Vision Protection Tips for Young Eyes Image

 Kids and teens are frequent contact users, but not always the healthiest ones.
 Even adult wearers can easily get themselves in trouble if they neglect to consistently disinfect and clean their lenses.
 Contact-based eye infections are a major threat to all wearers, but younger users are at particular risk.

-Children tend to be slightly less meticulous about cleaning procedures – though adults aren’t often great either – and aren’t always as good about hand washing as they should be.
+Children tend to be slightly less meticulous about cleaning procedures, though adults aren’t often great either.
 Put these habits together, and you have a solid blueprint for a potentially dangerous infection.

-By teaching your kids the importance of proper maintenance and checking in every so often to keep them honest, you’ll be taking some excellent steps towards keeping their eyes healthy.
+By teaching your kids the importance of proper maintenance and checking in every so often to keep them honest, you’ll be taking some excellent steps toward keeping their eyes healthy.

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!